tangro/actions/README.md

 - [x] `actions-audit` - Run `npm audit` and check for vulnarabilities
 - [x] `actions-coverage` - Run Code Coverage
 - [x] `actions-deploy` - Deploy a zip file to tangro-static file server
-- [ ] `actions-licenses` - Licenses of packages listed in package.json
+- [x] `actions-license-check` - Check licenses of packages listed in package.json against a list of allowed licenses
 - [ ] `actions-otrs` - Check issues and PRs for OTRS links and notify the OTRS tickets and reformat the URLs
 - [ ] `actions-release` - Build a release on milestone close
 - [x] `actions-test` - Run Tests